The older you get, the more you realise that there is actually no such thing as normal.

 Nanny was in her late 60’s at the time, but had been diagnosed with schizophrenia, and hospitalized many times during my childhood.

-Growing up, the kitchen in my grandmother’s house was the equivalent of parliament house, and it is here I witnessed my grandmother have quiet, bilingual debates by herself.
+Growing up, the kitchen in my grandmother’s house was the equivalent of parliament house, and it is here I witnessed my grandmother have quiet debates with herself.

 Whatever the topic, all debates seemed to end the same way.